Idaho State Department of Education: Challenges

 Of the 44 counties in Idaho, seven are urban and 37 are rural as classified by the Idaho Department of Labor.
 That translates to three quarters of the school districts in Idaho being recognized as rural, per the Idaho statute definition.
 The schools in these rural areas are regularly challenged to find and retain effective teachers to meet the needs of all of their students, transport students quickly and safely to and from school, and respond to unexpected personnel or technology needs in order to deliver uninterrupted instruction.

 In 2021, the statewide high school graduation rate was 80.1 percent while the college enrollment rate was 37 percent.
 In rural schools, these rates tend to be lower.

 Idaho State Board of Education

 The general supervision, governance, and control of the state educational institutions and public school system of the State of Idaho, as with the education system's executive agencies, are vested in the Idaho State Board of Education (SBOE).
 State statute requires that this Board "...shall consist of the state superintendent of public instruction, who shall be an ex officio voting member and who shall serve as executive secretary of the board for all elementary and secondary school matters..."

+The Idaho State Board of Education is the State Educational Agency.

 Board Members may be contacted through the Office of the State Board of Education.
 Current members of the Board include: